81NewArk/IDAWingMAN/README.md

-# WingMan
+# IDAWingMan
-WingMan is an IDA Pro plugin designed to assist with disassembly and analysis tasks.
+IDAWingMan is an IDA Pro plugin designed to assist with disassembly and analysis tasks.

 ## SettingJson.json